Skip to content

 Policing Services

-While the RCMP provides general duty services to many New Brunswickers, as the provincial police service, they also provide critical operational support services to the RCMP, other law enforcement agencies and criminal justice partners, as well as national and select foreign organizations.
-The RCMP’s specialized policing services include:
+While the RCMP provides general duty services to many New Brunswickers, as the provincial police service, they also provide critical operational support services to the RCMP, other law enforcement agencies and criminal justice partners.

 • 114 specialized policing professionals in 21 areas of expertise, ready to deploy 24/7